-A microwave sensor or super high frequency volumetric sensor as Cobra call it, is ideal for soft top convertibles or other areas where ultrasonic sensors would not be suitable as it is not sensitive to air movement.
+An Alarm microwave sensor (or super high-frequency volumetric sensor as Cobra call it) is ideal for soft top convertibles or other areas where ultrasonic sensors would not be suitable.
+Microwave Sensors are not sensitive to air movement.

 The sensor operation is based on the “Doppler effect” principle according to which a moving conductor object hit by electromagnetic waves at high frequency causes the beam to be reflected in a different way.
 If the reflected waves are measured the foreign body can be identified and an alarm signal can be generated.